Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor.md

 **Grott Haggard.** A strong dwarf with green eyes and a ginger beard.

-**Felter Hearherleaf.** A quick elf with short-cut hair and a good eye for trouble.
+**Felter Heatherleaf.** A quick elf with short-cut hair and a good eye for trouble.

 **Riss Muj'dal.** A dark skinned man from the deserts of Cortenmaas.